Entropy formula for surface diffeomorphisms: Volume growth of the sub-manifolds

-\item {\bf Neutral bound:}
+\item {\bf Neutral Bound:}

 Recall that $n_{E}$ is the maximal geometric time in $[0,n)$ (if no such geometric time exists, we set $n_{E}=0$).
-We consider the times in $[0,n_{E})\setminus E$ \footnote{This part contains the neutral component of the trapping times $[0,m)$ and is treated here for technical convenience.
-The estimation of the remaining, geometric component will be carried out in {\bf Trapping Bound} below.}.
-We decompose $[0,n_{E})\setminus E$ into maximal disjoint intervals: We note that $d_{i}\in E$ by maximality and consequently, for any $x\in O^{p,m,l,s}_{n, E,\beta}$, Here the term "$10(d_{i}-c_{i})$" is introduced to compensate for the discrepancy between the ceiling operation and the actual value.
-The above inequalities imply Adding up all the intervals, we get Hence, inserting the above lower bound on $\beta''_{k}$ into the inequality below,
+We consider the times in $[0,n_{E})\setminus E$ \footnote{This part contains the neutral component (i.e., the non-geometric times $[0,m)\setminus E$) of the trapping times $[0,m)$ and is treated here for technical convenience.
+The estimation of the remaining, geometric component (i.e., $[0,m)\cap E$) will be carried out in {\bf Trapping Bound} below.}.
+We decompose $[0,n_{E})\setminus E$ into maximal disjoint intervals: We note that $d_{i}$ must be a geometric time by maximality and consequently, for any $x\in O^{p,m,L,s}_{n, E,\beta}$, Here the term "$10(d_{i}-c_{i})$" is introduced to compensate for the discrepancy between the ceiling operation and the actual value.
+The above inequalities imply Adding up all the intervals, we get Hence,